 It’s a lost art, smoking cool.
 You only have to watch Bette Davis or Humphrey Bogart smoke on screen.
 Watch film noir actors hold a butt between their thumb and forefinger, the lit end facing the palm, the permanent eye squint they get inhaling that last puff.
 They smoked like Fred Astaire danced.

 Now watch an actor today.
 Most don’t smoke in real life and it shows.
-They put cigarettes out when they are still 4 inches long.
-At 6 dollars a pack, what smoker today does that?
-The actors muster up all their concentration to smoke and act at the same time.
+They put cigarettes out when they are still 4 inches long, what real smoker does that?

 Carl died in 1981.